RJbalikian/rs-hvsr/hvsr_script/Readme.md

         echo "WARNING!
 SCRIPT WILL STOP ON SSH DISCONNECT!" sudo bash /opt/hvsr/hvsr_v1-3.sh "$@"
     fi
 }
 ```

 Type `Ctrl + s` to save and `ctrl + x` to exit nano and return to your terminal.

-You will need to install the `screen` tool for this to work.
-Your shake will need to be connected to the internet.
+You will need to install the `screen` tool for this to work, at least if you want the HVSR script to continue running after you disconnect your SSH device.
+Your Shake will need to be connected to the internet to install the `screen` tool.

 `sudo apt install screen`

 > TROUBLESHOOTING
+> For the shake to continue running the HVSR script after being disconnected from the SSH device, you must install screen.
+> The HVSR script will work without installing screen, but it will stop if you disconnect the SSH device while it is running.
+> TO prevent this, we use the screen tool to run an additional terminal session in the background
+> (this won't be interrupted by a signal hangup from disconnecting the SSH device).
 > You may not be able to install screen without updating the `apt` package manager.
 > You may need to change some configuration settings on your shake to do this.
 > For our instruments, this required the following commands (while the Shake was connected to the internet)
-> `sudo apt update --allow-releaseinfo-change`
+> `sudo apt update`
 > `sudo apt install screen`
 > Then you can run the following to check that the installation worked:
 > `screen -h`, which should print the help message for screen.
 Otherwise, if it did not install, you will receive an error message.